Chadtech/gulp-elm-starter-project/readme.md

 # Elm Gulp Browserify Boilerplate

-Its basically a template development environment with all of my favorite dependencies.
+Its basically a template development environment with my favorite tooling and what I believe to be the best practices.
 It also might be useful to look at, if you are learning how to use Elm.

 How to get going..
 ```